procount/pinn/README_PINN.md

 To make use of the installation progress feature, a background shell script can be used.
 If a `/background.sh` script exists, it will be executed in the background whilst PINN runs.
 This can be used to read the `/tmp/progress` file and display the progress on the serial port, a GPIO-based display, etc. amongst other things.

+## Initialisation shell script

+If a script called /pinn_init.sh exists in PINN's recovery partition, it will be executed before PINN is started.
+This script will be mounted as /tmp/media/pinn_init.sh and must complete before PINN starts.
+It can be useful to initialise third party display drivers before the main PINN splash screen is shown.

 ---